-This is a common and sometimes frustrating issue experienced by even the most talented of soccer players.
+Yes, being extremely nervous is a common and sometimes frustrating issue experienced by even the most talented of soccer players.
+Often you'll hear stories about the best players feeling like they almost have to throw up before a big game they get so nervous.
 But what you might not understand is that being nervous is actually a good thing.

 Yup, that’s right!
 It means that you care about what you're about to do, and that’s definitely something to be proud of.
-You may not realize it, but it’s completely natural to feel nervous.
+You may not realize it, but it’s completely natural to feel nervous before a soccer game.

-Also, if you've put in the soccer training work prior to the tryout or game, then you know you're ready.
+Also, if you've put in the training and work prior to the tryout or game, then you know you're ready.
 If you've gotten in good shape and worked on improving your soccer skills during the off-season, then you deserve a lot of credit and should feel confident about your soccer abilities.
-If you've done all the hard work and deserve to succeed.
+If you've done all the hard work that leads up to the game then you deserve to succeed.

 One thing that works in overcoming pre-game jitters is practicing visualization.
 Prior to the game or tryout, picture yourself at the soccer field running through various skills and moves.
 See yourself crossing the ball or shooting or dribbling past the defender.
 See yourself calm and comfortable and playing well.
 See yourself overcoming any problems that might arise.

 Granted, all that sounds easier said than done, right?
 Don’t worry.
-If you have pre-game jitters, then read on and discover how you can relax yourself before a game or what to do during the game so you stay sharp:
+If you have pre-game jitters, then read on and discover how you can relax yourself before a soccer game or what to do during the game so you stay sharp and overcome your nervousness:

 Here are some quick points to keep in mind if you want to overcome pre-game nerves:

-- run through a pre-game or pre-practice ritual - series of things you do to get ready and feel confident
+- practice a consistent pre-game or pre-practice ritual - series of things you do to get ready and feel confident - listing to music, stretching..

 - know where you want to play the ball before you get it